Original first published December 8 2024. Image created by Microsoft Designer.

 - Moodle Workspace Course certificates and manager

-SUGGESTION: Review feedback from your learners and staff (NSS, PTES, Module evaluations, Annual Monitoring etc) and see if there are any common issues whereby a plugin, combined with the associated learning design, can enhance experience.
+SUGGESTION: Review feedback from your learners and staff (NSS, PTES, Module evaluations, Annual Monitoring etc).
+See if there are any common issues whereby a plugin, combined with the associated learning design, can enhance experience.

 There are so many great things that can be done in Moodle, we will probably continue to explore these in a second post.
 Thanks for reading!